BearDooks/beardooks.github.io/_posts/2018-02-08-Working-With-Popup-Menus-In-Godot.markdown

 	popup.connect("id_pressed", self, "_popupMenuChoice")
 {% endhighlight %}

 This is the line that connects the signal to another function when you select something.
 Note that this is how it works in Godot 3.0.
 The commands in 2.1.4 are different.
-While working on this last night there are a ton of cool things yuo can also add to the menu such as submenus, seperators, and buttons.
+While working on this last night there are a ton of cool things yuo can also add to the menu such as sub-menus, separators, and buttons.

-I highly suggest checking out the offical documentation and trying it out for yourself.
+I highly suggest checking out the official documentation and trying it out for yourself.